kenjennings/Atari-OSC036/Episode3/README.md

 ---

-The original looping code takes longer than a full NTSC frame to execute.
-After a number of optimizations to eliminate some comparisons, branches, etc. I managed to just barely squeeze the processing time into one NTSC frame.
+The original code takes longer than a full NTSC frame to execute.
+After a number of optimizations to eliminate some comparisons, branches, etc. I just barely managed to squeeze the processing time into one NTSC frame on the Atari.

-The timing is on an NTSC Atari which has a lot more CPU time per frame than a C64, so it is unlikely even these optimizations can be re-port in a practical way back to the C64.
+The timing is on an NTSC Atari which has a lot more CPU time per frame than a C64.
+It probably isn't short enough to be re-port in a practical way back to the NTSC C64.
+Maybe it woould work on a PAL C64 which has more CPU time during a frame than the NTSC C64.

 ---